NateWr/docs-themeofthecrop/plugins/business-profile/user/getting-started/setup.md

 ![Screenshot of the business profile page](/img/{{ page.slug }}/business-profile.png)

 On this page you can enter your business name, contact information and opening hours.
 You'll also be asked to enter a few details you might not understand.
-The [FAQ](../faq#schema-type) explains a few of the details.
+The [FAQ](../faq) explains more details about the [Schema Type](../faq#schema-type) as well as the [Google Maps API Key](../faq/#google-maps-api-key).

 ## Display your contact card